 Microsoft released Office Mobile for iPhones today, following Apple’s preview of iOS 7 and iWork for iCloud this week.

 The new app is an answer to years of demand from iOS users to bring native Microsoft Office functionality to iOS devices.
+However, the app only supports iPhones and as previously reported, only works for end users who have an Office 365 subscription.

 Microsoft’s move to only support iPhones as a “companion” to the cloud-based Office 365 is a first attempt to appease the millions of iOS users who have demanded the ability to edit and create Office documents on their iOS devices.